stashed/percona-xtradb/docs/clustered.md

 - `.spec.task.name` specifies the name of the Task CRD that specifies the necessary Functions and their execution order to restore a Percona XtraDB database.
 - `.spec.repository.name` specifies the Repository CRD that holds the backend information where our backed up data has been stored.
 - `.spec.target.replicas` specifies the number of PVCs where snapshot data will be restored.
 - `.spec.target.ref` refers to the  AppBinding object for the `restored-xtradb-cluster` PerconaXtraDB object.
-Though the KubeDB operator will create this Appbinding object later, we need to tell Stash operator about this Appbinding object ref.
-Because the Appbinding object name is identical with the corresponding PerconaXtraDB object name and the names of the PVCs directly depend on this name.
+Though the KubeDB operator will create this AppBinding object later, we need to tell Stash operator about this AppBinding object ref.
+Because the AppBinding object name is identical with the corresponding PerconaXtraDB object name and the names of the PVCs directly depend on this name.
 - `.spec.target.volumeClaimTemplates` specifies the template used for the PVCs.
 The important thing here is the `.metadata.name`.
 In KubeDB side, the PVC name is formed by following the rule `data-<xtradb_crd_object_name>-<statefulset_pod_ordinal>`.
 Since we have created our restore database named `restored-xtradb-cluster` and later KubeDB will create a StatefulSet for this database, the PVC names will be `data-restored-xtradb-cluster-0`, `data-restored-xtradb-cluster-1`, `data-restored-xtradb-cluster-2`, etc. up to the number of replicas.
 Here Stash operator will create these PVCs by following the same convention as KubeDB.
 We just need to provide the `.metadata.name` as `data-<xtradb_crd_object_name>-${POD_ORDINAL}`.
 You must insert `${POD_ORDINAL}` at the end of the name.
 Stash will create the required PVCs by replacing this with the corresponding pod index.
 That means if the value of `.spec.target.replicas` is 3, then Stash will create 3 PVCs named `data-restored-xtradb-cluster-0`, `data-restored-xtradb-cluster-1`, and `data-restored-xtradb-cluster-2`.
 - `.spec.target.volumeMounts` specifies the mount path for the volume.
 The `mountPath` must be  `/var/lib/mysql` as expected by Percona XtraDB server.
 And the volume name is form as `"data-<xtradb_crd_object_name>"`.
 Since for restoring purpose, we have created a PerconaXtraDB object named `restored-xtradb-cluster`, the volume name will be `"data-restored-xtradb-cluster"`.
 - `.spec.rules` specifies that we are restoring data from the `latest` backup snapshot of the database.
 Empty (`[]`) `targetHosts` means snapshot data will be restored in all specified number of PVCs.
 And another obvious thing is we want to restore the same data from `host-0` to all PVCs.
 During the backup procedure, we took backup data as `host-0` from the percona xtradb cluster.
 So, here the source host is `host-0`.